-We follow the following philosophy for developing the CS Field Guide project:
+We follow the following philosophy for developing the Computer Science Field Guide project:

-We aim to create software that enables authors to easily create, modify, and share education material for the CS Field Guide project.
+We aim to create software that enables authors to easily create, modify, and share education material for the Computer Science Field Guide project.

 In short: Think of the author.

-This page explains design decisions we made throughout developing the CS Field Guide system.
+This page explains design decisions we made throughout developing the Computer Science Field Guide system.

 We use YAML for storing configuration data of content.
 It has improved human readability over JSON and XML, especially for authors who have no or little experience with configuration files.